Creatine Transporter Deficiency (CTD)

 How is creatine transporter deficiency diagnosed?

 Doctors will use both plasma and urine tests to diagnose this disorder.
-Additional tests include brain MRIs and genetic testing.
+CTD can also be diagnosed through genetic testing and MRI with spectroscopy.

 What are the treatments for creatine transporter deficiency?

 A team of specialists is often required to treat CTD.
 While the other two forms of creatine deficiency syndromes are often successfully treated with creatine monohydrate, this condition does not often see positive results.
 Fortunately, there are treatments being investigated.